Machine learning, pattern recognition and data mining in the cloud or on IoT devices such as phones and wearables

 Developed algorithms based on dynamic Bayesian networks, statistical shrinkage and ontologies of common sense knowledge to recognize human activities from a wearable bracelet equipped with an RFID reader to sense people's interactions with RFID tagged objects.

-Eight years of machine learning and sensors.
-Designed software and real-time systems to recognize human activity and context from wearable sensors, hundreds of sensors placed in the environment and cameras applying machine learning, pattern classification, data mining and computer vision.
+Eight years of machine learning, artificial intelligence, computer vision and sensors.
+Designed software and real-time systems to recognize human activity and context from wearable sensors, hundreds of sensors placed in the environment and cameras.

-Five years of algorithms, data structures, software engineering, numerical methods, embedded software, analog and digital design, embedded systems, instrumentation, sensors, power electronics, control systems, communications and microcontrollers.
+Five years of algorithms, data structures, software engineering, numerical methods, embedded software, analog and digital design, embedded systems, instrumentation, sensors, power electronics, control systems, communication systems and microcontrollers.

 MobileMiner: Mining Your Frequent Behavior Patterns on Your Phone, UbiComp